cyclic-software/docs/docs/tutorials/rest-api-and-dynamodb/part-5.md

 and many more things.
 You can get as creative as you want with it, you'll only be learning new things along the way!

-Get inspired by the plethora of [public APIs](https://github.com/public-apis/public-apis) out there, attempt rebuilding them while adding your own personal touch, deploy them on Cyclic and you'll soon be the one teaching all this stuff! 💪
+Get inspired by the plethora of [public APIs](https://github.com/public-apis/public-apis) out there, attempt rebuilding them while adding your own personal touch, deploy them on Cyclic, and you'll soon be the one teaching all this stuff! 💪